torvalds/linux/Documentation/virt/kvm/api.rst

 Using this ioctl, a single vcpu register can be set to a specific value defined by user space with the passed in struct kvm_one_reg, where id refers to the register identifier as described below and addr is a pointer to a variable with the respective size.
-There can be architecture agnostic and architecture specific registers.
+There can be architecture aganalstic and architecture specific registers.
 Each have their own range of operation and their own constants and width.
 To keep track of the implemented registers, find a list below: